aleen42/PersonalWiki/Programming/JavaScript/Framework/react/reusable_components/reusable_components.md

 > NOTE:

-> In React v0.14, stateless functional components were not permitted to return null or false (a workaround is to return a <noscript /> instead).
-This was fixed in React v15, and stateless functional components are now permitted to return null.
+> In React v0.14, stateless functional components were not permitted to return null or false (a workaround is to return a `<noscript />` instead).
+This was fixed in React v15, and stateless functional components are now permitted to return `null`.